Crop Insurance

 Crop insurance is a type of coverage designed to protect farmers and ranchers and their crops from financial losses due to listed perils such as fire, drought, and more.
 Coverage also includes loss of revenue stemming from changing prices in the agricultural market.
 There are several different types of coverage available.

-Crop insurance is offered by a federal program called the Federal Crop Insurance Program and is administered by private companies, 14 in total as of 2020.
+Crop insurance is offered by a federal program called the Federal Crop Insurance Program and is administered by private companies, 13 in total.
 Private insurance can enhance coverage from the crop insurance program.
-Crop insurance is an important component of any successful farm, since it protects against potentially devastating financial losses due to damage or price changes.
+Crop insurance is an important component of any successful farm insurance package since it protects against potentially devastating financial losses due to damage or price changes.

 Which Crops Does Crop Insurance Cover?